exbuddha/InternetAwareApp/README.md

        })

        capture {
-           // ... async work that runs along the main thread (null result) }
+           // ... sync work that runs along the main thread (null result) }

    The runner may need to be resumed if it has completed by this time.
 Use `isObserving` to determine if the runner